szilvaa/acadio-tutorials/tutorial3/readme.md

 ```

 ## Follow Step 5 through 7 in [Tutorial 1] (../tutorial1/readme.md)
-The only difference is that when you post the workitem you should set `"ActivityId": "ExtractLayers"`. **Note**: this works because the built in activity `PlotToPDF` happens to have the exact same input and output arguments as the `CreateALine` custom activity that you created above.
+The only difference is that when you post the workitem you should set `"ActivityId": "ExtractLayers"`. **Note**: this works because the built in activity `PlotToPDF` happens to have the exact same input and output arguments as the `ExtractLayers` custom activity that you created above.

 End of Tutorial
 ---